 Creating some kind of value in your MLM Network Marketing business starts with four steps.
-To break it down, these steps are relevancy, efficacy, leverage and trust.
+To break it down, these steps are relevancy, efficacy, leverage, and trust.

 - Relevancy involves finding out the relevance of your actions, products and/or services within your targeted market.
 Just ask yourself, ‘is what I’m doing, creating or selling, actually beneficial to my market and my business?’

-- Efficacy involves finding out if your products and/or services actually resolves problems within your target market.
+- Efficacy involves finding out if your products and/or services actually resolve problems within your target market.
 If you don’t test your market to see how your stuff works against an audience, how are people going to benefit from your efforts?